 You can also ask for help at the reference desk, or get in touch with our theology experts: Chris Strauber

-at O'Neill, and Jennifer Butler at the Theology and Ministry Library on the Brighton Campus.
+at O'Neill, and Jennifer Moran at the Theology and Ministry Library on the Brighton Campus.